-Intensive Reading Program
+Intensive Literacy Program

-The Intensive Reading Program takes the place of Language classes for students who have a diagnosed learning disability and who are performing significantly below their peers on standardised assessments.
-The program's focus is on the development of foundational reading skills, specifically targeting comprehension, that will support students' learning in other curriculum areas.
-A student who undertakes the Intensive Reading Program in Year 7 will continue in Year 8 in the Writing Development Program.
-Parents are asked to identify if they feel their son may be a candidate for the Intensive Reading Program in the elective selection document from Admissions.
+The Intensive Literacy Program takes the place of Language classes for students who have a diagnosed learning disability and who are performing significantly below their peers on standardised assessments.
+The program's focus is on the development of foundational reading and writing skills that will support students' learning in other curriculum areas.
+A student who undertakes the Intensive Literacy Program in Year 7 will continue in Year 8 in the Writing Development Program.
+Parents are asked to identify if they feel their son may be a candidate for the Intensive Literacy Program in the Music and Language selection document from Admissions.

-Contact

-Ms Melannie Nazzari

-Co-ordinator of Learning Development Centre (LDC)
+Contact Ms Taylor Marsh Co-ordinator of Learning Development Centre (LDC)